nikolasburk/apollo-pokedex/README.md

 The app runs against a GraphQL backend from [Graphcool](www.graph.cool) and implements the following features:
 - Adding a new Pokemon to the Pokedex
-- Viewing and Updating a Pokemon in the Pokedex
+- Viewing and updating a Pokemon in the Pokedex
 - Deleting a Pokemon from the Pokedex

 It uses GraphQL [queries](http://graphql.org/learn/queries/), [mutations](http://graphql.org/learn/queries/#mutations) and [fragments](http://graphql.org/learn/queries/#fragments).